Green Bay Packers vs. Cleveland Browns NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Browns stats and trends

-- Cleveland has played 14 games, with six wins against the spread.
+- In Cleveland's 14 games this season, it has six wins against the spread.

-- Cleveland's games this year have hit the over on seven of 14 set point totals (50%).
+- Cleveland's games this year have hit the over seven times in 14 opportunities (50%).

-- Cleveland is 3-3 against the spread and 4-2 overall in games when it records more than 21.6 points.
+- Cleveland is 3-3 against the spread and 4-2 overall when the team records more than 21.6 points.

 - The Browns have turned the ball over 14 times, eight fewer times than the Packers have forced turnovers (22).